Claromentis: A digital workplace solution with compliance built-in

 User security best practices.
 For instance, educate your employees on your two-factor authentication and password policies.

-Claromentis can help you present this training with our built-in learning management system.
+Claromentis can help you present this training with our integrated learning management system, available as an add-on in the digital workplace suite.
 Once you create the learning materials, you can structure them in tailored, engaging learning pathways and assign them to your users.

 Safeguard your healthcare internal comms with Claromentis